-Sweet, pulpy, and fragrant rich cherimoya is one of the most delicious tropical fruits of Andean valley origin.
-These greenish-yellow, conical fruits are from the evergreen trees belonging to the family Annonaceae, in the genus of Annona.
-The plant has been thought to be native to Loja region of Ecuador, bordering Peru, the low rising tropical forests of Central Andean Mountains.
+Sweet, pulpy, and fragrant rich cherimoya is one of the most delicious tropical fruits of Andean Valley origin.
+These greenish-yellow, conical fruits are obtained from the Annonaceae family of evergreen trees, in the genus of Annona.

 Scientific name: Annona cherimola.

 Annona is a small-sized tree, grows to about 15 to 30 feet tall with dense foliage, and bears fruits after 4-5 years of plantation.
 In their natural habitat, cherimoya flowers are pollinated by insects (Coleoptera, Hemiptera).
 However, in the cultivated farms, artificial pollination is done at large to obtain good yields.